Venkataramana Bhagavathar

 Venkataramana Bhagavathar (1781–1874) was a direct disciple of Saint Thyagaraja and a composer of Carnatic music.
-Bhagavathar composed his songs in Saurashtra language and has left behind a number of kritis.
+Bhagavathar composed his songs in Sanskrit, Telugu and Saurashtra language and has left behind a number of kritis.

 Early life

 Bhagavathar was born in 1781 to a Saurashtra Brahmin family in Ayyampettai in present-day Thanjavur district of Tamil Nadu.
 He was born to Nannusamy as a fifth child making him the grandson of Kuppaiyer who was a priest, belonging to Dadheecha gotra from Ariyalur in present-day Tiruchirappalli district.
 Bhagavathar was a scholar, composed more than 150 keerthanas and is well versed in Sanskrit, Telugu, and Saurashtra.
 He was one of the prime disciples of Saint Tyagaraja.
 His son, Krishnaswamy Bhagavathar, was also a disciple of Tyagaraja.
 It was the father-son duo who preserved many of the keerthanas of Tyagaraja and passed them on to posterity.
 He is popularly known as Walajahpet Venkataramana Bhagavatar after he settled in Wallajapet, a small town in Vellore district.